SkygearIO/guides/push-notifications/basics/ios.md

 Here's how.

-It is suggested that you register a device when your app launches everytime.
+It is suggested that you register a device when your app launches every time.
 Since the Skygear container remembers the device ID, it will reuse the existing device ID whenever you try to register the current device more then once.

 Now, you are able to request for a remote notification token at some point in your app.